jgstylez/meant2grow/docs/AUTOMATIC_GROUP_MEMBERSHIP.md

 - If mentor becomes mentee: Removed from Mentors Circle, added to Mentees Hub
 - If mentee becomes mentor: Removed from Mentees Hub, added to Mentors Circle

-### Organization Wide
+### Organization Isolation (CRITICAL)
-- Each organization has its own separate groups
-- Groups are isolated by `organizationId`
+- **Each organization has its own separate groups** - Groups are scoped by `organizationId`
+- **Users are automatically filtered by organization** - Only users from the same organization are added to groups
+- **Example**: If Joe signs up as a mentee under organization "123", he will:
+  - Automatically be added to "Mentees Hub" for organization "123"
+  - **NOT** have access to "Mentees Hub" for organization "321"
+  - Only see and interact with mentees from organization "123"
+- **Organization Admins**: Admins for organization "123" have access to both groups under organization "123", but **NOT** groups from organization "321"
+- **Platform Operators**: Can be explicitly added to any organization's groups, but are not automatically added

 ## Benefits